 The Old Town of Galle and its fortifications is the same site that was known as Tarnish of the Bible wherein King Solomon took spices and gems from.
 In history, the port is known as the site where the Portuguese landed when they first made it to Sri Lanka during the early 16th century.
 In the 17th to the 18th century, it fell under the rule of the Dutch.
 This explains why a visit to the Old Town of Galle will remind one of a town in Holland.
 The Dutch influence in this port town is still very much evident until today.

-Within this site are over 90 acre of forts and ramparts that were built in the mid-17th century.
+Within this site are over 90 acres of forts and ramparts that were built in the mid-17th century.
 You will also find Dutch churches and monuments within this town, together with narrow alleys and old Dutch houses.

 Sacred City of Anuradhapura (1982)

 The city of Anuradhapura is another major city in the country recognized for its cultural significance.
 This city is the capital of the North Central Province and one of the country’s ancient capitals.
-The city is known for the well preserved ruins of the ancient Sri Lankan civilization.
+The city is known for the well-preserved ruins of the ancient Sri Lankan civilization.

 It was named as a world heritage property in 1982 because this served as the center of the Theravada Buddhism for several centuries.
 This is what makes it sacred to the Buddhist world.
 In addition to that, it is also one of the world’s oldest inhabited cities, not just of Sri Lanka.